Aerraerr/Aerraerr/README.md

 </p>

 ---
 I am a third-year BSIT student at Bicol University in the Philippines.
-I have a keen interest in Machine Learning, **Web Development**, **Mobile Applications**, **Database Development**, and  **Quality Assurance Testing**.
+I have a keen interest in **Machine Learning**, **Web Development**, **Mobile Applications**, **Database Development**, and  **Quality Assurance Testing**.
 I have worked on various projects alongside my colleagues throughout my academic journey.
 On this GitHub profile, you will find a collection of my projects and contributions that reflect my enthusiasm for the tech industry.

 Thank you for visiting my profile, and I look forward to connecting with fellow developers and learners.